Pierre120/jack-frost-premium/README.md

 ## Formatting

-Format the code to have a standardized format using Prettier
+Format the code to have a standardized format accross editors using Prettier:

 ```bash
 # format style of the code usign prettier